oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

-Terms & Ethics of Use (oreohive 182e)
-Release 1.0.0
-made by and for the oreohive organisation (@ oreohive.org)
+oreohive Source No-AI-Training License (oreohive 182e) Release 1.0.0 made by and for the oreohive organisation (@ oreohive.org)